Henry Herbert, 17th Earl of Pembroke

 Henry George Charles Alexander Herbert, 17th Earl of Pembroke, 14th Earl of Montgomery (19 May 1939 – 7 October 2003), styled Lord Herbert between 1960 and 1969 and often known simply as Henry Herbert, was a British landowner, member of the House of Lords, film director, and producer.

 Background and education

 Herbert was the only son of the 16th Earl of Pembroke and 13th Earl of Montgomery and his wife, Mary (a daughter of the 1st Marquess of Linlithgow) and a godson of Prince George, Duke of Kent.
 Through the 11th Earl of Pembroke, he descended from Countess Catherine Vorontsov.
-He was educated at Eton and Christ Church, Oxford and briefly served with the Royal Horse Guards from 1958–60 before, in 1969, inheriting his father's titles and estate centred on Wilton House in Wiltshire.
+He was educated at Eton and Christ Church, Oxford and briefly served with the Royal Horse Guards from 1958 to 1960 before, in 1969, inheriting his father's titles and estate centred on Wilton House in Wiltshire.

 Career in the film industry

 Herbert began to take an interest in the film business in the 1960s and worked on the set of The Heroes of Telemark (1965).
 After making documentaries about musicians, the first feature film he directed was Malachi's Cove (1974), also known as The Seaweed Children, starring Donald Pleasence and Arthur English, but he is best remembered for his second film, Emily (1976), a picture set in the 1920s starring Koo Stark.
 He also worked on episodes of the TV series Shoestring and Bergerac, as well as directing the film Crossmaheart (1998).
 In 1997 he co-produced The Girl with Brains in Her Feet.

 In their book Great Houses of England & Wales (1994), Hugh Massingberd and Christopher Simon Sykes commented that "The present Lord Pembroke is (as Henry Herbert) a film and television director, best known for the Civil War drama series By the Sword Divided and for Emily."